RAG vs. Fine-Tuning: When to Use Each for Your Enterprise AI

 Can you use RAG and fine-tuning together?

 Yes — the hybrid approach is the most powerful for enterprise AI.
 Fine-tune the model on your domain terminology and task format, then add RAG to ground its answers in your current documents.
+This gives you behavioral consistency from fine-tuning and knowledge freshness from RAG.

 How much does RAG development cost?

 RAG development typically costs $5,000–$30,000 to build the pipeline and vector database, plus $0.01–$0.10 per query in API costs.
-Enterprise RAG systems can cost $50,000–$150,000.
+Enterprise RAG systems with custom embedding models and multi-source retrieval can cost $50,000–$150,000.